 The Alamo has no plans to close at this time, however, we will take all precautions necessary to protect visitors, staff, and volunteers.
 We will continue to monitor the spread of the virus, consult with state and local health experts, and make the most informed decision possible at that time.
 If we are directed to close by city or state ordinance, we will follow that direction.

-For the health and safety of all visitors, The Alamo requires all visitors over the age of 10 to wear a mask upon entry onto the complex.
+For the health and safety of all visitors, The Alamo encourages all visitors over the age of 10 to wear a mask upon entry onto the complex.
 If visitors arrive without a mask, Alamo staff will offer disposable face masks free of charge at the Welcome Center.
-Children 2-10 are strongly recommended to wear a mask, but are not required.
+Children 2-10 are strongly recommended to wear a mask as well.

 The CDC recommends that face coverings should:

 - Fit snugly but comfortably against the side of the face

 - Be secured with ties or ear loops